Cotton gravity is not predictive: Acknowledgments

 One of us (K.N.) thanks the LAPTh Annecy, France, for warm hospitality and the University of Jijel, Algeria, for financial support.
-We are grateful to J. Harada for valuable comments.
+We are grateful to J. Harada and A. Barnes for valuable comments.